Fed officials unsure of impact from Trump tax cuts

 Fed officials said the pace of rate hikes could be slower if inflation failed to move up toward their 2 per cent target.

-Federal Reserve officials in December debated the risks to the US economic outlook, with some concerned about low inflation and others pointing to robust growth that was about to get a further boost from Presidnet Trump’s tax cuts.
+Federal Reserve officials in December debated the risks to the US economic outlook, with some concerned about low inflation and others pointing to robust growth that was about to get a further boost from President Donald Trump’s tax cuts.

 Most participants reiterated support for “continuing a gradual approach to raising the target range” for the benchmark policy rate, according to minutes of the Federal Open Market Committee’s December 12th-13th meeting released on Wednesday in Washington.

-US central bankers raised interest rates by a quarter percentage point and penciled in three more hikes for 2018, according to the median estimate.
+US central bankers raised interest rates by a quarter percentage point and pencilled in three more hikes for 2018, according to the median estimate.

 Fed officials discussed several risks that could result in a faster pace of increases.
 “These risks included the possibility that inflation pressures could build unduly if output expanded well beyond its maximum sustainable level,” owing to fiscal stimulus or “accommodative” financial conditions, the minutes said.